Sanofi to buy 12 percent of Alnylam, expands rare-disease drug deal

 The companies will co-develop and co-market the product, called ALN-TTRsc, in North America and Western Europe, while Alnylam retains sales rights in the rest of the world.
 About 50,000 patients worldwide are believed to have the condition, or the related condition treated by patisiran, Greene said.

-Sanofi will also now have rights to an Alnylam drug in early-stage trials for hemophilia and other genetic bleeding disorders, called ALN-AT3, Greene said, adding that up to 70,000 hemophiliacs worldwide could be helped by his product.
-Data from the trial are expected late this year.
+The expanded deal will also give Sanofi rights to two additional Alnylam products after they complete early-stage trials, and the ability to choose between full global rights or co-marketing rights for them, depending on the product.

-Moreover, Sanofi will now have the right to option until at least 2020 the rights to develop and sell outside of North America and Western Europe all treatments for rare genetic diseases being developed by Alnylam that have yet to be tested in humans.
+Moreover, Sanofi will now have the option until at least 2020 to develop and sell outside of North America and Western Europe all treatments for rare genetic diseases being developed by Alnylam that have yet to be tested in humans.

-Greene said RNAi drugs, if approved in coming years, could become a new mainstay of treatment for a wide array of diseases.

-"The entire biotech industry was founded on recombinant proteins and monoclonal antibodies, and has over $50 billion in annual revenue," Greene said.
-"RNAi therapeutis now have the opportunity to be the next product platform."

 Beginning January 1, 2015, Alnylam is slated to receive research and development funding from Sanofi for programs the French drugmaker selects for the partnership.
 Also, Alnylam will be eligible to receive milestone payments and royalties from sales, the companies said.